T: 01534 483647

 Jersey JE3 7FN

-The sand and gravel quarry has been owned and operated by the Simon family since 1909 when the land in St Ouen's Bay was purchased from the States of Jersey by Walter Simon.
+The sand and gravel quarry has been owned and operated by the Simon family since 1909 when the land in St Ouen's Bay was acquired by Walter Simon.
 The first sale of sand was also recorded in this year although farming and growing remained the primary family businesses until the early 1960's.
-The first picture shows Osmund W Simon recreating the early days of loading sand by hand with a shovel into a horse drawn cart.
+The first picture shows Osmund Walter Simon recreating the early days of loading sand by hand with a shovel into a horse drawn cart.
 Osmund recalls: "Back then chaps would turn up with their carts and have a small wager between themselves to see who could load his cart the quickest."